- Our Hospital

 You will be administered general anaesthetic for the procedure and will usually be required to stay in hospital for one night.

-After surgery, you will need to wear a small plaster dressing, called a splint, for approximately 7 days.
+After surgery, you will need to wear a small plaster dressing, called a splint, for around 7-14 days.
 This splint protects and supports the bones in your nose as they settle in their new location.
 It generally takes around 10 days to 2 weeks for the swelling and bruising to reduce.
 Once you have had your splint removed, a cold compress can help to further reduce any swelling.

 The majority of patients feel well enough to return to work after one week.
 You will only be able to see the true outcome of your surgery once your nose is fully healed, which could take anywhere up to 6 months.